ppsp-team/PyNM/README.md

   --length_scale LENGTH_SCALE       Length scale of Matern kernel for exact model.
                                     See documentation for details.
 Default value is 1.

   --nu NU                           Nu of Matern kernel for exact and SVGP model.

+  --train_sample TRAIN_SAMPLE       On what subset to train the model, can be 'controls',
+                                    'manual', or a value in (0,1].
+Default value is 'controls'.
 ```